davitpapikyan/Gaussian-Processes-for-Machine-Learning/README.md

 ---

-### The content of this repository can be used for educational purposes.

 ### References
 - M. Kanagawa, P. Hennig, D. Sejdinovic, and B. K. Sriperumbudur. *Gaussian Processes and Kernel Methods: A Review on Connections and Equivalences.* 2018. arXiv: 1807.02582 [stat.ML].
 - F. Pedregosa, G. Varoquaux, A. Gramfort, V. Michel, B. Thirion, O. Grisel, M. Blondel, P. Prettenhofer, R. Weiss, V. Dubourg, J. Vanderplas, A. Passos, D. Cournapeau, M. Brucher, M. Perrot, and E. Duchesnay.
 “Scikit-learn: Machine Learning in Python.”
 In: *Journal of Machine Learning Research* 12 (2011), pp. 2825–2830.